Department of Kinesiology

 Bachelor of Science Degree in Kinesiology (Physical Education Concentration)

 This program provides students with the opportunity to pursue a Bachelor of Science (B.S.) degree in Kinesiology with a concentration in Physical Education.
 The physical education concentration provides students the academic and professional experience as required by the State Board for Educator Certification.
-To be certified as a teacher by the State of Texas, a student must complete his or her coursework, have practical teaching experience (student teaching), and pass the Texas Examinations of Educator Standards (TExES).
+To be certified as a teacher by the State of Texas, a student must complete their coursework, have practical teaching experience (student teaching), and pass the Texas Examinations of Educator Standards (TExES).
 The graduate of this program will then be certified to teach physical education in grades pre-kindergarten - 12.
 Prior to starting the practical teaching experience, a student must be accepted into the Teacher Certification Program.
 The requirements for acceptance into the Teacher Certification Program include a 2.75 cumulative grade point average.
 Please refer to the section on Teacher Certification Program in the catalog for more information.
-All kinesiology degree core and support work must be completed with a grade of “C-” or better.
+All required kinesiology courses and support courses must be completed with a grade of “C-” or better.

-Academic advising for students seeking the Kinesiology degree is available in the Interdisciplinary Education Advising Center.
+Academic advising for students seeking the Physical Education concentration is available in the Interdisciplinary Education Advising Center.

 The minimum number of semester credit hours for this degree, including the Core Curriculum requirements, is 120, of which at least 39 must be at the upper-division level.
 All candidates seeking this degree must fulfill the Core Curriculum requirements and the degree requirements, which are listed below.